JaxGaussianProcesses/GPJax/static/CONTRIBUTING.md

    $ pip install -r requirements-dev.txt
    ```

 5. Install the pre-commit hooks.
-Please **ensure you do this before commiting
+Please **ensure you do this before committing
    any files**.
 This can be done by executing the following:
    ```bash
    $ pre-commit install